dnrobin/nano/README.md

 # nano
-A lazy, tiny API framework written in PHP
+A tiny API framework written in PHP